niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     We define a x minimum and maximum for the transform to translate between.
 That range is then converted to two positions `_maximumPosition` and `_minimumPosition`.

     Per Update, we will move towards either the `_maximumPosition` or `_minimumPosition`, swapping between the two as we reach either of them.
 Pretty simple!

 We can now add this script to *any* object we want to ping pong on our road.
 You could even add it to your *Point PickUps*, but you would need to create a third intermediary script to disable the ping-pong behavior when the pick up starts flying at the *Player*, which may be a good exercise for your own time.